 “Sales are up 17%.
 And this is a brand that’s had no new product innovation, no significant distribution increase, and no discounting going on.
 And there’s no TV advertising.
 So all of these increases can be attributed to what we’ve been doing on social media,” lead social media strategist Dooley Tombras said in an interview with FastCompany.

 It made sense for MoonPie to harness the solar eclipse hype: The inspiration for the product came from a coal miner looking for a snack so large it could block the sun.
 For other brands, it might not prove as straightforward.
-MoonPie figured out that a critical component was a tone in social posts that resonated with its audience.
-Having the attitude that “we are in on the joke,” as long as it’s consistent with your brand, could open up a range of trending topics to use when you promote your company anniversary.
+MoonPie figured out that a critical component was the tone of company anniversary social posts that resonated with its audience.
+Having the attitude that “we are in on the joke,” as long as it’s consistent with your brand, could open up a range of trending topics to use when you promote your company’s anniversary.

 Creative Anniversary Hashtags